 - .
-The management of the Trust and School response to the C19 Pandemic - Re writing and sharing of the Scheme of delegation.
-This has been discussed and approved at all levels of governance and leadership. - Trust leadership restructure after the resignation of the CEO.
-The creation the Co CEO role that is in place currently, reviewing the role on a termly basis and ensuring the effectiveness of leadership across the trust. - · Improving communications with LGBs.
+The ongoing development of schools and how they have continued to close the gaps after COVID. - Re writing and sharing of the Scheme of delegation.
+This has been discussed and approved at all levels of governance and leadership. - · Improvement of Risk Register. - · Rising costs in living, including pay rises and energy rises. - .
+The application of CIF Bids for schools across the trust. - · Procurement of services.